hechtlinger/graph_cnn/README.md

 ------------------

 ### Dependencies
-Requires Keras with the Theano backend.
+Requires Keras version 2.0.0 or higher running the Theano backend.